A question of flexibility

 Work as a freelancer: enjoy the pluses

-You can decide how much time you’ll spend working, and choose the hours that suit you.
-Not only that, you’re now free to take your laptop, your phone and your notebooks to wherever you want to be.
+Now you can decide how much time you’ll spend working, and choose the hours that suit you.
+Not only that, you’re free to take your laptop, your phone and your notebooks to wherever you want to be.
 Suddenly, work as a freelancer means you’re location independent.
 It really can be liberating.

-For many years I have worked while travelling, and I love it.
-I’ve written a series of articles from a hilltop apartment in San Remo, several e-books while travelling around Ireland and France, and too many pieces to count from my semi-regular haunt in Paris.
+For many years I have worked while on overseas trips, and I love it.
+I’ve written a series of articles from a hilltop apartment in San Remo, several e-books while travelling around Ireland, Italy and France, and too many pieces to count from my semi-regular haunt in Paris.
 Truthfully, I can say I’ve had some incredible ‘offices’, and I wouldn’t exchange those experiences for anything.

+But you don’t have to be overseas to feel the benefits.
 When you’re at home base, there’s something special about being able to take an afternoon off to go to the cinema, and it’s good to know you can ‘swap’ a sunny winter afternoon that’s perfect for an outing, for a few hours after dark, when you really don’t mind being at your desk.
-And when you are free to choose your hours, time differences can work in your favour, if you work with overseas clients.
+And when you are free to choose your hours, flexible working times can be even more of a plus, especially if you work with clients in other countries.

-But … will you always take advantage of that kind of freedom?
-I’m guessing no-one will refuse the chance to work flexibly while spending time overseas, but what about the rest of the time?
+But … can you always take advantage of that kind of freedom?
+I’m guessing no-one would refuse the chance to work flexibly while spending time overseas, but what about the rest of the time?

 Work as a freelancer: recognise the pitfalls